lee-chaeeun/anom_app/README.md

 Once the web application page is rendered, the user may click "Return to Index page" to return to the front page of the web application.
 Furthermore, in the case that the user is running a dataset which has multiple channels, the different channel outputs can be observed at any time during the running of the chosen algorithm by using the dropdown menu bar provided on the upper left-hand corner of the results page.
 Clicking "Return to Index page" does not abruptly end the asynchronous running of the algorithm.
 To kill the asynchronous task, the user may either have to kill or stop the docker container or restart docker services.
 The option was not added to limit the control in the program managed by a global class.

 ## Example
-Demo videos of running Skab, MSL, and SMAP on an Autoencoder as well as example of AnomDApp are provided in the example folder.
+Demo videos of running MSL on Autoencoder based reconstruction and SMAP on VAE-LSTM are provided in the example folder to exemplify the workings of application.
 The frontpage of AnomDApp is shown in the following.
 ![frontpage](/example/frontpage.png)
 Here the user can use a dropdown menu bar to enter the desired dataset and anomaly detection algorithm.

 If the user were to choose SMAP running on VAE-LSTM, the original time series of one channel of SMAP and the "Running Prediction" status message would show up on the results page, as exhibited in the web application shown in the right-hand side of the image.

 On the right-hand side of the image one can observe the terminal logging of the prediction exhibited by docker logs.
-GPU was not used in this case.
 ![predsmapAE](/example/resultspage_running_pred_smap_VAE-LSTM.png)

 Once the predictions are available, the program moves on to the evaluations step, and the status message is changed to "Running Evaluation."
 Finally, once evaluation is done, the program outputs "Sucesss" in the status message, and the final results page is rendered with plotfinal.html.
 ![finalsmapAE](/example/resultspage_final_smap_VAE-LSTM.png)

-One may observe the demo videos  [SMAP_VAE-LSTM](https://github.com/lee-chaeeun/anom_dapp/example/blob/main/SMAP_AE.mkv) and [msl_AE](https://github.com/lee-chaeeun/anom_dapp/example/blob/main/msl_AE) to better observe the application, where one may select different channels to observe the output predictions of SMAP running on VAE-LSTM and MSL running on AE.
+One may observe the demo videos  [SMAP_VAE-LSTM](https://github.com/lee-chaeeun/anom_dapp/blob/cf7dd57688ec5edd258618e0428773a9080fd3f7/example/SMAP_VAE-LSTM.mkv) and [msl_AE](https://github.com/lee-chaeeun/anom_dapp/blob/cf7dd57688ec5edd258618e0428773a9080fd3f7/example/msl_AE.mkv) to better observe the application, where one may select different channels to observe the output predictions of SMAP running on VAE-LSTM and MSL running on AE.

 ## Closing